Aditirai691/dynamic-webpage/README.md

 # dynamic-webpage
-create a dynamic web page using JavaScript and AJAX to  fetch and display data from an external source.
+created a dynamic web page using JavaScript and AJAX to  fetch and display data from an external source.